-- (a) Any lot that contains a single-family home shall be allowed an attached or detached Secondary Dwelling Unit as of right.6 - (b) A Municipality may establish reasonable and objective restrictions on a Secondary Dwelling Unit.
+- (a) Any lot that contains a single-family home shall be allowed an attached or detached secondary dwelling unit as of right.6 - (b) A municipality may establish reasonable and objective restrictions on a secondary dwelling unit.
 These restrictions include reasonable setback requirements.
 Reasonable restrictions do not include: - i.
-A requirement that the Secondary Dwelling Unit have a permanent foundation. - ii.
-A prohibition on a Secondary Dwelling Unit being a Mobile Tiny Home. - iii.
-A requirement that the owner(s) of the single-family home also own the Secondary Dwelling Unit. - iv.
-A requirement that the owner(s) of the single-family home reside on the property that has a Secondary Dwelling Unit. - v.
-A prohibition on renting the Secondary Dwelling Unit. - vi.
-A requirement that the occupant of the secondary dwelling unit be related by blood or marriage to the owner(s) of the single-family home. - (c) If a Municipality requires permits for Secondary Dwelling Units, then permit applications that comply with the Municipality's reasonable restrictions (if any) shall be administratively approved.
-Failure to deny permits within 30 days shall be deemed approval. - (d) Instead of having a Secondary Dwelling Unit, a property owner may rent space on the owner's land to one Mobile Tiny Home, regardless of whether the property owner owns the Mobile Tiny Home.
-Such arrangements shall not require a permit, registration, or other form of permission. - (e) A Municipality shall not prohibit or restrict a property owner from subdividing an existing lot in a manner and number consistent with the establishment of a Secondary Dwelling on that lot.
+A requirement that the secondary dwelling unit have a permanent foundation. - ii.
+A prohibition on a secondary dwelling unit being a mobile tiny home. - iii.
+A requirement that the owner(s) of the single-family home also own the secondary dwelling unit. - iv.
+A requirement that the owner(s) of the single-family home reside on the property that has a secondary dwelling unit. - v.
+A prohibition on renting the secondary dwelling unit. - vi.
+A requirement that the occupant of the secondary dwelling unit be related by blood or marriage to the owner(s) of the single-family home. - (c) If a municipality requires permits for secondary dwelling units, permit applications that comply with the municipality's reasonable restrictions shall be administratively approved.
+Failure to deny permits within 30 days shall be deemed approval. - (d) Instead of having a secondary dwelling unit, a property owner may rent space on the owner's land to one mobile tiny home, regardless of whether the property owner owns the mobile tiny home.
+Such arrangements shall not require a permit, registration, or other form of permission. - (e) A municipality shall not prohibit or restrict a property owner from subdividing an existing lot in a manner and number consistent with the establishment of a secondary dwelling on that lot.